-An epinephrine pen should be used for sudden, severe allergic reactions.
-A severe allergic reaction is called anaphylaxis (an-a-fil-ak'-sis) and can be life threatening.
+An epinephrine pen is used for sudden, severe allergic reactions.
+A severe allergic reaction is called anaphylaxis (an-a-fil-ak'-sis) and is life threatening.
 Anaphylaxis is an emergency and needs to be treated right away.
+Signs of a severe allergic reaction may include 1 or more of these: